 Participants will have renal MRI performed at study entry and again after 2 years.
 Renal function and albuminuria will be collected at annual follow up visits, and biosamples (plasma, serum, urine and DNA) collected at baseline.
 Long term follow up data will be collected for 10 years via the UK Renal Registry.

-Nine centres are taking part: Nottingham-Derby; Glasgow; Edinburgh; Newcastle; Sheffield; Leeds; Salford-Manchester; University College London; and Cambridge.
+Nine centres are taking part: Nottingham-Derby; Glasgow; Edinburgh; Newcastle; Sheffield; Leeds; Salford-Manchester; Oxford; and Cambridge.
 These centres are part of the UK Renal Imaging Network (opens in new window) > (UKRIN), and the AFiRM study will build on work already in progress within a Medical Research Council funded project called UKRIN-MAPS (opens in new window) >.
 UKRIN-MAPS will standardise the way multiparametric MRI scans are performed across different MRI scanners and sites.